 Image elements are made responsive by default with CSS that sets their

-and their max-width
+height to auto and their max-width to 100%.

 This means that an image will never exceed the width of its container.

-You should always add an alt
+You should always add an alt attribute for accessibility.

 For performance reasons, whenever possible, you should provide

-multiple sizes of an image using the sizes
+multiple sizes of an image using the sizes and srcset attributes.

 This will allow the browser to choose the best asset for the user.

-You should also add width
+You should also add width and height attributes to your images.

 Although these are overridden by the CSS, they help the browser know